kataw/kataw/test/__snapshot__/parser/statements/if/invalid-cases.md

 ✖ Expected a `;` - start: 16, end: 18
-✖ Generators can only be declared at the top level or inside a block - start: 48, end: 50 ✖ Class declarations are not allowed in an arbitrary statement position. - start: 64, end: 70 ✖ Expression expected - start: 80, end: 86
-✖ 'try' expected - start: 80, end: 86
+✖ Generators can only be declared at the top level or inside a block - start: 48, end: 50 ✖ Class declarations are not allowed in an arbitrary statement position. - start: 64, end: 70 ✖ Missing an opening parentheses - '( - start: 80, end: 86 ✖ 'try' expected - start: 80, end: 86
 ✖ A 'break' statement can only be used within an enclosing iteration or switch statement. - start: 106, end: 107 ✖ A return statement can only be used within a function_body - start: 116, end: 123